Linton-Stockton Elementary

 Be the first to know when there is an update for Linton-Stockton Elementary!

 SchoolDigger data sources: National Center for Education Statistics, U.S. Department of Education, the U.S. Census Bureau and the Indiana Department of Education.
-School Attendance Areas provided by ATTOM.
+Attendance Areas provided by ATTOM.

 IMPORTANT DISCLAIMERS: Not all boundaries are included.
-We make every effort to ensure that school and district boundary data are up-to-date.
+We make every effort to ensure that boundaries are up-to-date.
 But it's important to note that these are approximations and are for general informational purposes only.
 To verify legal descriptions of boundaries or school locations, contact your local tax assessor's office and/or school district.

 Diagnostics